-With its fully integrated solution for MySQL / MariaDB / Percona Server, Tungsten Clustering allows fine control of slave replicas:
+With its fully integrated solution for MySQL / MariaDB / Percona Server, Tungsten Clustering allows fine control of replica data sources.

 /alpha > datasource host3 set archive

 Managers will never turn an archive datasource into a primary, whereas connectors will still route to it for read-only traffic.
 More information about selecting a read-only datasource can be found in these blog articles: Selecting the Right Node, Directly From Your Application and Tungsten Cluster: Command Line Superpowers — Easily Control Connector Proxy QoS.